rsmp-nordic/rsmp4/README.md

 The repo is an Elixir umbrella project, containing three apps:

 - apps/rsmp: an RSMP library.
-- client: a Phoenix web app running on port 3000 that acts as a TLC site.
+- site: a Phoenix web app running on port 3000 that acts as a TLC site.
 - supervisor: a Phoenix web app running on port 4000 that acts as a supervisor system.

 ## Dependencies